 Some of these options will be offered by your employer as part of your post-registration education and practice (PREP) requirement.
 Some training may be offered through study days.
 Healthcare is constantly developing, and practising nurses need to keep up with technology, current issues and the changing needs of the population through ongoing training.

-Nursing is a vocational degree and the statistics reflect this with around 90% of graduates being in paid employment six months after graduating.
-Just over 5% are in further study, either carrying it out full time or part time while working.
+Nursing is a vocational degree and the statistics reflect this with over 90% of graduates being in paid employment six months after graduating.
+The vast majority of graduates are employed as nurses, while around one-in-ten are midwives.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?